mozilla/webxr-api/design docs/WebVR Changes to Allow XR.md

 # WebVR 2.0 changes to allow XR

-This document represents the WebXR interfaces after using the "WebVR 2.0 changes to *allow* AR" list in [From WebVR 2.0 to WebXR 2.1.md](https://github.com/mozilla/webxr-api/blob/master/design%20docs/From%20WebVR%202.0%20to%20WebXR%202.1.md) to make the changes that will make it possible to eventually support AR.
+This document represents the WebXR interfaces after using the minimal "WebVR 2.0 changes to *allow* AR" list in [From WebVR 2.0 to WebXR 2.1.md](https://github.com/mozilla/webxr-api/blob/master/design%20docs/From%20WebVR%202.0%20to%20WebXR%202.1.md) to make the changes that will make it possible to eventually support AR.
 See the "WebVR 2.0 changes to *support* AR" list and the full [WebXR API.md](https://github.com/mozilla/webxr-api/blob/master/WebXR%20API.md) for API changes that would be required to actually implement AR applications.

 The major changes from WebVR "2.0" are: